The LOC method: the routine for hydrated curls without frizz

-Do you normally use a gel or a mousse?
-Continue your hair routine as usual.
 So you can use a gel after you have gone through the 3 steps and then scrunch your hair when it is dry.

-Which hair products can I use for the LOC method?
+Which hair products can i use for the LOC method

 You have probably thought and tested a lot to arrive at your current hair routine and favorite products.
 It’s important to consider whether each step of your hair routine is either:

 - Add moisture or water to your hair OR

 - Helps to retain moisture or prevent moisture loss